-- Income Tax Act
+Income Tax Act;

-- Canada Disability Savings Regulations
+Canada Disability Savings Regulations;

-- Canada Disability Savings Act
+Canada Disability Savings Act;

-1. Overview of a Registered Disability Savings Plan
+Overview of a Registered Disability Savings Plan (RDSP)

-Registered Disability Savings Plans (RDSP) were introduced in 2008 and are long term savings plans intended to help Canadians with severe and prolonged disabilities save for the future.
+RDSP were introduced in 2008 and are long-term savings plans intended to help Canadians with severe and prolonged disabilities and their families save for the future.
 To help savings grow, the Government of Canada will deposit the Canada Disability Savings Grant (CDSG) and the Canada Disability Savings Bond (CDSB) into the RDSP of eligible beneficiaries.

-Note: There can only be one RDSP per beneficiary.
+Only one RDSP per beneficiary

-Note: All funds in the plan are intended to be used solely for the beneficiary.
+All funds in the plan are intended to be used solely for the beneficiary

-Opening an RDSP Contributions CDSG CDSB Residency criteria Beneficiary 💌 Beneficiary ••• Beneficiary 🙌 Beneficiary 🙌 Valid Social Insurance Number (SIN) required • The beneficiary must be eligible for the Disability Tax Credit (DTC) Last day of eligibility December 59 Beneficiary December 59 Beneficiary December 49 Beneficiary December 49 Beneficiary Based on the family income 0 0 Ø Based on contributions 0 0 0 Amounts paid S If the family income is less than or equal to \$111,7331: a 300% matching rate is paid on the first \$500 or less of annual contributions made to the RDSP, and a 200% matching rate is paid on the next \$1,000.
-If the family income is greater than \$111,7331 or if no income information is available: a 100% matching rate is paid on the first \$1,000 or less of annual contributions made to the RDSP.
-If the family income is less than or equal to \$36,5021: \$1,000.
-If the family income is greater than \$36,5021 but less than or equal to \$55,8671: the Canada Disability Savings Act formula result.
-Maximum lifetime limit 0 \$200,000 \$70,000 \$20,000
+Opening an RDSP Contributions CDSG CDSB Residency criteria Beneficiary Beneficiary Beneficiary Beneficiary Valid Social Insurance Number (SIN) required 4 ₹ ₹ ₹ The beneficiary must be eligible for the Disability Tax Credit (DTC) 4 4 ₹ ⊘ Last day of eligibility December 59 Beneficiary December 59 Beneficiary December 49 Beneficiary December 49 Beneficiary Based on the family income \Diamond Based on contributions \Diamond ₹ \Diamond Amounts paid If the family income is < \$97,069: a 300% matching rate is paid on the first \$500 or less of annual contributions made to the RDSP; and a 200% matching rate is paid on the next \$1,000.
+If the family income is > \$97,069 or if no income information is available: a 100% matching rate is paid on the first \$1,000 or less of annual contributions made to the RDSP.
+If the family income is ≤ \$31,711: \$1,000.
+If the family income is > \$31,711 but ≤ \$48,535: the Canada Disability Savings Act formula result.
+Maximum lifetime limit \Diamond \$200,000 \$70,000 \$20,000